-5 Not listed in the 1968 Act but taken over by British Waterways from York City Council in 1989.
-The section from Hook to Selby is a statutory port.
+- Not listed in the 1968 Act but section from Hook to York taken over by British Waterways (CRT's predecessor) from York City Council in 1989.
+The section from Hook to Selby is a statutory port and CRT is the statutory harbour authority and competent harbour authority for this section.